awsdocs/aws-security-hub-user-guide/doc_source/securityhub-disassociate-members.md

 # Disassociating member accounts<a name="securityhub-disassociate-members"></a>

-To stop receiving and viewing findings from an enabled member account, you can disassociate the member account\.
+When you're logged into an administrator account, you can disassociate a member account to stop receiving and viewing findings from that account\.
 You must disassociate a member account before you can delete it\.

 When you disassociate a member account, it remains in your list of member accounts with a status of **Removed \(Disassociated\)**\.
 Your account is removed from the administrator account information for the member account\.